WohlSoft/LunaLua/README.md

 LunaDLL - is a free extension for SMBX game engine

-This is a fork of original LunaDLL by Talkhaus community This fork have a LUA scripting system which allow to use LUA scripts together with internal LunaAssembly language
+This is a fork of original LunaDLL by Talkhaus community Main feature of this fork - is a LUA scripting system which allow to use a LUA scripts together with internal LunaAssembly language.

 =======
 Build in the Microsoft Visual Studio 2010